 - a.
 Submit International Activities Application Part 1, including required documentation, and receive prior approval a minimum of 30 days before engaging in international activities.
 The completed application and documentation are presented to the Commission for initial approval. - b.
-Once engagement in international activities is established, the institution submits an International Activities Application Part 2, including required documentation.

-- c.
-The institution receives an on-site visit in the host country or country of origin within one year after engaging in international activities.
+Once engagement in international activities is established, the institution submits an International Activities Application Part 2, including required documentation. - c.
+The institution receives an on-site visit in the host country within one year after engaging in international activities.
 An on-site visit is required in each of the countries where an institution offers programs or provides instruction or tutorial services and where student recruitment and other services for these programs are either conducted by an agency or an individual either formally contracted by the institution or through an articulation agreement with an institution or entity in that country.
-The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change. - d.
+The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change.

+d.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
 DEAC notifies the institution 30 days after the Commission decision.

-See Substantive Change Flow Chart in Part Four: Appendices for further clarification.
 All applications are available on DEAC's website (www.deac.org).